usmanyousaaf/real-time-therapist-agent/README.md

   Modify the selected voice models or TTS/STT settings in `app.py`.

 - **💻 UI/UX:**
-  Edit the HTML/CSS/JS in `templates/` and `static/` to change the look and feel.
+  Edit the HTML/CSS/JS in `templates/`  to change the look and feel.

 - **📝 Prompts & Responses:**
   Adjust the system and user prompts in `app.py` to refine the conversation style and tone.